 - [ E moves focus to the chat input edit box for the displayed conversation, if there is one.

-The JAWS command Ctrl+Insert+E and the JAWS sequence Insert+Space Q E also work.
+The JAWS command Ctrl+Insert+E also works.

 Alt+Shift+E works natively as well.

 - [ H moves focus to the displayed conversation's chat message history list.